SQL BETWEEN Operator

 SQL BETWEEN Operator On Strings

-The SQL Server also allows you to use BETWEEN operator on string columns to filter the result set using the text data.
+The SQL Server also allows you to use the BETWEEN operator on string columns to filter the result set using the text data.
 For example, this operator is beneficial to extract the customers or products within a specific alphabetic range.

 The following SQL Server between operator query will find all the existing employees whose Last Name is in the middle of Carlson and Ruiz.
 Here, the operator follows the English alphabet order and looks for the first letter of the Last Name columns.
 If the first letter is between C and R, that particular row will add to the result set.